top of page

 THEMES

 The edited volume will be released in the summer of 2026, printed and distributed through Awatum Press.
-Contributors will receive a copy of the book, and the cost of the flight to any awards on behalf of the press. contributors
+UK editions will be distributed through Lightning Source's traditional press distribution (no POD).
+Contributors will receive an author copy of the book and acknowledgement in press materials.

 SEOUL_003 copy.jpg